The steam oven shows F16; no steam is produced even though heating may work.

 - Descale first: Run the full descaling program to remove limescale that can cause overheating and element damage.

-- Access steam generator: Remove side or top panels as per service instructions to reach the steam boiler and heater terminals.
+- Access steam generator: Remove the side or top panels as per service instructions to reach the steam boiler and heater terminals.

 - Replace steam heater: If defective, replace the steam generator or heater assembly with the correct V-ZUG part.